shubham3121/laymon/README.rst

-This package is used to visualize the feature maps of a neural network
+A package for visualizing the feature maps of a neural network

-* Free software: MIT license
+* Installation: $ pip install laymon
 * Documentation: https://laymon.readthedocs.io.

 Features
 --------

-* TODO
+* Visualizing feature maps

 Credits
 -------